Sp1c4/sp1c4.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 Hi, I'm Jinlin Wu.
 I have got my bachelor's degree from University of Electronic Science and Technology of China in 2023.
-I studied intergrated circuit&system there and mainly focus on digital circuit.
+I studied intergrated circuit&system there and mainly focused on digital circuit.

 I'm gonna join [CARAS Lab](https://titech-caras.github.io/), Department of Information and Communications Engineering, Tokyo Institute of Technology as a master student on Sep.
 2023.